 Improving your website security through encryption, even on the most basic servers, can increase your visitors’ trust in your site and your ability to run it.
-Setting up encryption on your web host has generally been complicated and expensive, which often deters administrators who’s web applications might not depend on user input.
+Setting up encryption on your web host has generally been complicated and expensive, which often deters administrators whose web applications might not depend on user input.
 Let’s Encrypt aims to change this by making implementing encryption on any website easier.
-They are an open and free project which allows obtaining and installing of certificates through simple, automated, commands.
+They are an open and free project that allows obtaining and installing of certificates through simple, automated, commands.

-Getting the Let’s Encrypt client
+Installing Let’s Encrypt client

 Given that the help command works, you are ready to continue on with obtaining and installing a certificate.